adambonneruk/uuid-generator/README.md

 Generate or Decode a Universally Unique ID

 positional arguments:
-  {decode,ulid}              Pretty-print and display UUID information
+  {decode,ulid}              DECODE UUID or GENERATE a ULID

 optional arguments:
   -h, --help            show this help message and exit